PhysioMy.Dog - Holistic Animal/Veterinary Physiotherapy & Other Hands on Therapies for your Dog

 You can download playlists made for dogs from Spotify.

 The canine supplement industry continues to grow with a huge variety of products available with varying amounts of clinical research to validate their effect.
+Much of the research discusses the benefits seen in human studies, but the number of clinical research for dogs only is fairly limited.

 Omega 3 Fatty Acids